About Our School

 - Social Emotional Learning

 Continuous Learning Calendar (Year-round): Landmark's calendar reflects the same number of student attendance days as that of the other District 15 schools.
-However, the time is divided differently.
-It includes four nine-week sessions, with two-three week breaks between each session, with the exception of summer break, which consists of approximately 6-7 weeks
+However, time is divided differently.
+It includes four nine-week sessions, with two-three week breaks between each session, with the exception of summer break, which consists of approximately 6-7 weeks.

 Integrated Thematic Curriculum: Content standards required by both state and district guidelines are embedded in school-wide thematic units that connect similar topics across different subject areas and grade levels.

 Best Teaching Practices: Using research-based teaching practices, Landmark staff employ a variety of techniques to meet our students' learning styles.
 A combination of direct instruction and independent practice can be found in each classroom, as teachers rely on multimedia resources, specialists, and a wide assortment of materials to meet each student's individual needs.

 Parental Involvement: Parents are viewed as partners in the educational process and their support is seen as a key ingredient to Landmark's success.
 The LCO is the parent-staff organization that provides support in numerous ways, including: fundraising, family networking, classroom assistance, and providing student enrichment opportunities.

 Social Emotional Learning: A variety of materials and methods are used to teach and reinforce responsible, respectful behavior towards adults and peers.
 Classroom meetings serve as a way to build community.